grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         After so much effort, you are a little richer!
 It really feels good!
 Going up from the mines, while you are sorting your stuff, you see in the distance a cart coming towards your village.
 This is Sam Jackson, an isolated farmer, having heard of this emerging city, and the return of a builder from the old days.
 At first, he seems a little aggressive towards you.
 He asks you what made you come back after 1000 years, and you explain to him that it is not your choice, that all you want is to build a new world.
+        <br /><br />
         Sam seems to calm down, he explains to you that since the departure of the builders and their knowledge, the world has not really experienced expansion and a secure area against monsters.
 You then tell him your version of the last battle, and what you learned and are ready to do today to protect everyone.
 You also explain to him that you would never have left, leaving other people behind, but that you had been forced.
 He explains that he is part of a farming family, and that they would like to settle in your village, on a ranch.
 That way, they can offer various products to the community.
+        <br /><br />
         He seems honest, you decide to help him build this ranch.
     </blockquote>

     <h3>Objectives</h3>